juliangut/generator-barephp/README.md

 ### Features

-* Git by default
+* Git use is assumed by default
 * Load existing configuration from composer.json
 * Integration with Github or Bitbucket accounts
+* Select minimum supported PHP version (from 5.3 up)
 * Composer ready (detecting or installing)
-* Select minimum supported PHP version (from 5.3 up)
-* Compatibility packages included based on minimum supported PHP version
+* Compatibility packages included based on minimum supported PHP version ([password-compat](https://github.com/ircmaxell/password_compat), [random_compat](https://github.com/paragonie/random_compat), etc)
+* Laravel Homestead integration (optionally with PhpMyAdmin)
+* Integration with Vagrant hostupdater plugin if installed
 * Project ready to be included into Packagist
 * Awesome Grunt integration
-* Laravel Homestead integration (optionally with PhpMyAdmin)
 * Auto synchronization in-browser with Browsersync
-* Integration with Vagrant hostupdater plugin if installed
 * Already configured Travis integration (PHP >=5.3 and HHVM)
-* Coveralls integration (triggered by Travis)
+* Coveralls integration (triggered by Travis build)
 * Scrutinizer integration
 * StyleCI integration
 * Editorconfig definitions file
 * PHPUnit testing environment already set up and integrated into Grunt
-* QA utilities (Linting, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated into Grunt
+* QA utilities (Linting, PHPCS, PHPMD, PHPCPD, Composer outdated, Security-checker) configured and integrated into Grunt
-* Basic annotated kickoff code (with tests)
 * Initial documentation structure in Markdown
+* Basic annotated kickoff code (with tests!)
 * License selection

 > And many, many more to come

-#### Quick assistant
+#### Quick assistant / fast mode

-The number of options and tools configured is getting quite long, for that reason there is a quick/fast mode.
-This fast mode will ask you the basics and try to do its best guessing the rest of the answers for you to get the project environment ready faster.
+As the options and tools configured is getting quite long a quick/fast mode has been introduced.
+In fast mode only the basics questions will be asked and then the generator will do its best guessing the rest for you to get the environment ready faster.

 ## Getting Started